top of page

 My name is Nick Briggs

-Being born and raised in Spokane I grew up knowing what a special place this city is, and it was my dream to help others create a life in this wonderful community by guiding them in real estate.
-I spent many years in the customer service industry, the experience of listening and communication showed me how much I truly loved helping people.
-I attended Gonzaga University and earned a Bachelor’s Degree in Business Administration to add to my knowledge of guiding, managing, negotiating, and listening to individuals, helping them achieve their real estate goals.
+Being born and raised in Spokane, I grew up knowing what a special place this city is.
+It has always been my dream to help others create a life in this wonderful community by guiding them in real estate.
+I spent many years in the customer service industry.
+The experience of listening and communication showed me how much I truly loved helping people.
+I attended Gonzaga University and earned a Bachelor’s Degree in Business Administration.
+This education has enhanced my ability to guide, manage, negotiate, and listen to individuals, helping them achieve their real estate goals.